HL7-DaVinci/pdex-server/README.md

 ## Deploy with docker compose

-Docker compose is a simple option to build and deploy container.
+Docker compose is a simple option to build and deploy containers.
 To deploy with docker compose, you should build the project with `mvn clean install` and then bring up the containers with `docker-compose up -d --build`.
 The server can be reached at http://localhost:8080/.